beverly-hills-money-gangster/Daikombat-server/README.md

 ## Architecture overview

-The server opens a TCP connection and serves in-game events as protobuf messages(find `.proto` schema in `schema` module).
+The server opens a network connection and pushes in-game events as protobuf messages(find `.proto` schema in `schema` module).
 The client publishes game commands and then subscribes to server events by collecting them in an in-memory queue that is meant to be polled during game rendering.